Hegemege/UnityUtilities/README.md

 *   ModFix.cs

-    -   `ModFix.Mod(int x, int m)`, a modulo operator that works for negative values in a more intuitive way than the native version.
+    -   `ModFix.Mod(int x, int m)`, returns the Euclidean definition of a modulo of the two values.
+C# native a % b is the remainder.
+Negative divider is not well-defined, but negative dividend works properly.
+Can be used for wrapping around a list where you jump multiple steps over the end/start of the list.

 *   MonoBehaviourExtensions.cs